 If you’re new to veganism, take your time.
 Don’t dive straight in.
 Abruptly and immediately cutting out every animal product from your diet will make it hard to adjust, move forward, and learn what works for you.
 So, start small.

 Ditch red meat for a few weeks and then, move on to pork, chicken, or turkey.
-After you’ve cut out all meat,
+After you’ve cut out all meat, work on skipping eggs and dairy.
+Slowly incorporate protein products like soy or tempeh.
+Experiment with different food combinations, spices, and herbs.

 By taking your time, veganism will organically become a part of your fitness habit.
 The Internet is an amazing source of information.
 Research different ways to prepare plant-based sources of protein.
 The more you learn about different cooking techniques, the more veganism will work for you.